In September 2022, Kenley Revival researcher, Tony Adams, found a startling entry in the RAF Kenley station diary for June, 1955. It read:

 “Basu came to my house, with his wife, and said, Look, this is the news, bad news.
 Go home, we haven’t informed your mother.
 We didn’t want to inform her by signal.
 Air Headquarters knew that I was there – and they knew Basu was there.
 Oh, Krishna Rao was there [in Air Headquarters].
 Krishna Rao told Basu, Look, tell Philip – We’re not sending the signal – Let him go home, and tell his mother.
 I got into my old car – and, he says, Your leave has been granted. … You push off, any time you want.
 And my wife, she … got things into the car; I think we switched off within two hours after that.”

 For the time-being, it remains a mystery why F/Lt.
-Phillips’s grave remained unmarked, though it seems possible that it was in accordance with his Hindu faith.
-We are placing a temporary marker on his grave until we are able to ascertain whether he is entitled to an Air Ministry or Indian Air Force stone.
+Philip’s grave remained unmarked.
+We are trying to ascertain whether he is entitled to an Air Ministry or Indian Air Force stone.

 Jagan Pillarisetti and K. S. Nair of the Bharat Rakshak website.